viadeo/kasper-framework/doc/Develop with Kasper/Queries.rst

 About implementing event listeners, see :ref:`events`.

-**Using Kasper, the client does not ask a service for data, it sends queries to the platform and expects for a result.**
+Kasper queries uses the **Command pattern**, the client does not ask a service for data, it sends queries to the platform and expects for a result.

 Queries
 -------